aidanmatchette/aidanmatchette/README.md

 <img align="right" alt="Coding" width="400" src="https://c.tenor.com/2uyENRmiUt0AAAAC/coding.gif">

 #### I am a 5 year United States Marine Corps Veteran.
 While on active duty, I was able to get hands on with some neat technologies.
 This sparked my interest in the tech field.
 After some research, I found I wanted to pursue Software Engineering.
-Since my journey in tech began, I have completed Code Platoon's Full Stack Coding Bootcamp, numerous projects, and learned a life long skill.
+Since my journey in tech began, I have had the pleasure to work on numerous projects, and learned a life long skill.
 I want to continue to learning and improving on my skills every day!

 ### Recent Projects 💻